kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 You can use the Serverless CR for the Serverless configuration with the provided API, for example:
  - override trace endpoint
- - override eventing endpoint
+ - override Eventing endpoint
  - enable/disable internal Docker registry
  - configure external Docker registry

 You can also see the status of the Serverless module using Serverless CR, for example:
  - health of the Serverless workloads (for example, controller, webhook, Docker registry)
- - URL of the currently configured eventing endpoint
+ - URL of the currently configured Eventing endpoint
  - URL of the currently configured trace endpoint
  - indication whether an internal Docker registry is used, or the URL of the configured Docker registry